 Meanwhile make the chocolate ganache.

 - Roughly chop 75g (3oz) chocolate and place in a bowl.
 Pour 75ml (5tablespoon) cream into a small pan and heat gently until the cream is just beginning to bubble around the edge of the pan.
 Pour the heated cream over the chocolate and stir until the chocolate melts and combines with the cream to produce a smooth ganache.
 Set aside to cool and firm up a little.

 Make the buttercream frosting.

 - Beat 250g (9oz) softened butter until soft and creamy.
 Sieve half of the 450g (1lb) icing sugar into the butter and beat to combine.
 Then sift in the remaining icing sugar.
 Beat until light and fluffy.
-Finally beat in 1 tsp vanilla extract and 1 tbsp milk.
+Finally beat in 1 teaspoon vanilla extract and 1 tablespoon milk.

 - Spoon the buttercream into a piping bag fitted with a large star nozzle.and pipe a generous swirl of buttercream frosting over the cupcake sponge.

 - Top with a fresh cherry and then drizzle a little chocolate ganache over the “ice cream”.
 Enjoy!